Table of contents

 In today’s data-driven world, business decisions hinge on how well insights are communicated.
 But too often, decks are flooded with cluttered visuals—what Edward Tufte famously called “chart junk.”

-As someone who’s redesigned hundreds of investor and boardroom presentations, I’ve seen this firsthand.
-Visual noise doesn’t just distract—it erodes trust and hurts your message.
+As presentation design experts who've redesigned hundreds of investor and boardroom decks, we’ve seen firsthand how visual noise erodes trust and weakens your message.

 Here’s the truth: 90% of professionals say charts help them understand data better.
 But cluttered visuals can cut comprehension by half.